 ?? work the similar way – the regexp engine increases the number of repetitions only if the rest of the pattern can’t match on the given position.

 Laziness is only enabled for the quantifier with

 Other quantifiers remain greedy.

-\d+tries to match as many numbers as it can (greedy mode), so it finds
+\d+tries to match as many digits as it can (greedy mode), so it finds

 123and stops, because the next character is a space

-Then there’s a space in pattern, it matches.
+Then there’s a space in the pattern, it matches.

 \d+?.
 The quantifier is in lazy mode, so it finds one digit